Oleg Znarok: Latvia

 Following the collapse of the Soviet Union, Znarok represented Latvia in international competition.
 He played in 5 IIHF World Championships and help promote Latvia to the top division of international competition in 1996.
-In 1997, he helped Latvia to its best ever placing of seventh in the world.
+In 1997, he helped Latvia to its second best ever placing of seventh in the world.
 In total he put up 35 points in 34 games, scoring 18 goals.

 His first effort was in Division B. Latvia finished second to Slovakia after 6 wins and 1 loss in 7 games.
 Znarok put up 8 points (4 goals, 4 assists) in 8 games and 18 PIM.

 In his second effort, now as captain in 1996, Latvia improved to first in Division B after 6 wins and 1 draw in 7 games.
 Znarok led the tournament with 6 goals in 6 games and added 2 assists with 18 PIM, making the All-Star team.
 In the last game of the tournament, Latvia needed a tie or a win against Switzerland, to gain promotion.
 A loss would have given Switzerland the promotion.
 Down 1–0, Znarok scored to tie the game, 1–1.
 Latvia earned a promotion to the elite division for next year's championship.

 In his third effort, Latvia faced some of the top national teams of the world, placed in a group with Canada, United States and Sweden.
 Not expected to show much, having just been promoted, Latvia greatly surprised the hockey world.
 Znarok lead the team with 10 points in 8 games.
 He was tied for 5th in tournament points and tied for 2nd in assists, with 7.
 Znarok led his team to a seventh-place finish, the highest ever finish for Latvia.

 In his fourth effort and second as captain, Latvia finished ninth.
 In the consolation round establishing 9-12th place standings, there were some highlights.
 A 5–0 win over Germany and a 3–2 win against United States, avenging the previous year's loss.
 This sent the American and German teams to next year's qualification tournaments to fight against relegation.
 The American team was successful and remained in the elite division for 1999.
 The German team, however, was only back in the elite division in 2001.
 Znarok put up 8 points (5 goals, 3 assists) in 8 games.

 The 1999 edition marked Znarok's fifth and final effort (third as captain).
 Latvia finished eleventh.
 As a result, next year they were forced to play a qualification tournament to remain in the elite group.
 At 36, Znarok only managed 1 assist and was limited to only 6 games.